 Currently and excluding the Carruthers petitions in the process of presentation, there are 12 recorded Carruthers arms in the armorial records of Scotland, although one is deemed a mistake.
-As an armigerous clan, if their were no surviving descendants of the chiefly line of Holmains, then during a Derbfine, the armigers would play a role.
-However, any gathering being held to chose a recognised chief of a Scottish Clan again would need to have the process supervised by the Lyon Court.
+As an armigerous clan, if there were no surviving descendants of the chiefly line of Holmains, then during a Derbfine, the armigers would play a role.
+However, any gathering being held to choose a recognised chief of a Scottish Clan again would need to have the process supervised by the Lyon Court.
 Clan Bell are currently going through this process.
 A Chief of Carruthers was confirmed on Aug 19th 2019, by the Lord Lyon King of Arms.

 Active Carruthers Arms

 An armiger is someone who has been granted arms within a family or clan by a recognised and official authority.
 Such recognised Heraldic Authorities and Arms Granting Bodies would be:

 - South Africa: South Africa Bureau of Heraldry